FyiurAmron/WalletMicroservice/README.md

 Nb. app credentials shouldn't be ordinarily stored in the app itself nor commited to repo, in this case they are (in `application.properties`) due to the above reason.
-* Logging and access are generally defaulted to dev environment, i.e. H2 console is enabled, extraneous information (including exception/error messages) are emitted etc. When the solution goes into production environment, all such parts emitting either verbose or sensitive information should be disabled via related `application.properties`
+* Logging and access are generally defaulted to dev environment, i.e. H2 console is enabled, extraneous information (including exception/error messages) is emitted etc. When the solution goes into production environment, all such parts emitting either verbose or sensitive information should be disabled via related `application.properties`
 * Implementation of hashCode()/equals() for DB entities may or may not be needed in the future,